curl/trurl/trurl.md

 Names are converted into plain ASCII.
 If the hostname is not using IDN, the regular ASCII name is used.

+## --qtrim [what]

+Trims data off a query.

+*what* is specified as a full name of a name/value pair, or as a word prefix (using a single trailing asterisk (`*`)) which makes trurl remove the tuples from the query string that match the instruction.

+To match a literal trailing asterisk instead of using a wildcard, escape it with a backslash in front of it.
+Like `\\*`.

 ## --query-separator [what]

 Specify the single letter used for separating query pairs.
 The default is `&`